wovo/godafoss-c-/documentation/reference.md

 A cto is a Compile Time Object, implemented as a struct or class that has only static functions and static attributes.
-A cto is never instantiated.
-Instead, a cto's static functions are used, or it is passed as template parameters to create new cto's.
+A cto doesn't need to be instantiated: its static functions can be used directly, or it can be passed as a template parameter to create other cto's.

+When a cto is instantiated, the created object is a tag object.
+When it is passed around (as auto parameter) it carries only its type.

 A cto implements one or more interfaces.
-It advertises this by inheriting from the root class, xyz_rooot for an interface xyz, for each interface it implements.
+It advertises this by inheriting from each interface root class, xyz_rooot for the interface xyz.

+for each interface it implements.
 This inserts a tag element into the class, and probably some more items that are mandatory for that interface.

+<a name="toc-anchor-3"></a>

+## 2.2 tag object

+A tag object is an instance of a cto, hence it has only static functions and static attributes.

+It is passed as an auto function parameter to pass its type.

 <a name="toc-anchor-3"></a>